Inward rectifier potassium channels interact with calcium channels to promote robust and physiological bistability: Materials and methods

 \subsection{Computation of the bistability window heatmaps}

 The computation of the fI curve is associated with a given set of conductances.
-To capture the evolution of the level of bistability, we varied the pair of conductances, $\bar{p}_\mathrm{CaL}$ and either $\bar{g}_\mathrm{KM}$ or $\bar{g}_\mathrm{Kir}$, and computed for each pair of conductances the (absolute) size of the bistability window, noted: \begin{linenomath}
+To capture the evolution of the bistability window size, we varied the pair of conductances, $\bar{p}_\mathrm{CaL}$ and either $\bar{g}_\mathrm{KM}$ or $\bar{g}_\mathrm{Kir}$, and computed for each pair of conductances the (absolute) size of the bistability window, noted: \begin{linenomath}

 \end{linenomath} The current $I_2$, which marks the end of the bistability window, was determined by identifying the highest current with a stable resting state.
 The stable resting states were computed using the same methodology to compute the fI curve zero-frequency line.